Frequently Asked Questions

 There are two common ways to use Jasmine and TypeScript together.

-The second approach is to compile your TypeScript spec files to JavaScript files on disk and configure Jasmine to run the compiled TypeScript files.
-This usually gives a slower edit-compile-run-specs cycle, but it’s a more familiar workflow for people who are used to compiled languages.
+The compile-on-the-fly approach is usually easy to set up and provides the fastest possible edit-compile-run-specs cycle.
+However, it doesn’t do any type checking by default.
+You can add type checking by creating a separate TypeScript config file for your specs with noEmit set to true, and running tsc on it either before or after running your specs.
+Compiling to files on disk gives a slower edit-compile-run-specs cycle, but it’s a more familiar workflow for people who are used to compiled languages.
 It’s also the only option if you want to write specs in TypeScript and run them in a browser.

 Back to FAQ index